dmitrish/kinsight-multiplatform/README.md

 Then navigate to the libs folder in the terminal and execute: libs % java -jar server-all.jar

+# Kotlin Native iOS project: Steps to run iOS project
+Compile the shared code module in Android.
+Move to Kotlin ios Folder
+Do a 'pod install'
+Open .xcworkspace file

 GOOGLE APP ENGINE and DOCKER - COMMANDS
 ---------------------------------------